-For Phase 1, each district will be asked to select at least one school to be assessed during in July 2017.
-Ameresco will train the districts and their architect partners to assess the physical condition of buildings.
-Assessment data will be captured utilizing Ameresco’s AssetPlanner suite of modules including the AuditPlanner mobile application.
+For Phase 1, each district was asked to select at least one school to be assessed in July 2017.
+Assessment data was captured utilizing Ameresco’s AuditPlanner mobile application.

 Phase 1 Timeline:

-June 26 - July 31 Districts and partner architects/engineers complete 1 building assessment
+June - August - Districts & architects/engineers completed 1 building assessment

-August 1-31 Ameresco perform Quality Control of assessment results
+Aug -September - Ameresco performed Quality Control of assessment results

-September 16-28 KDE and Ameresco prepare Final State Ranked Report and presentation
+October - KDE and Ameresco prepare Final State Ranked Report

 2010-2011 KFICS Project